 If you're thinking this only happens in movies, you couldn't be more wrong.
 In 2013, when Yahoo employees fell for an email message sent by a social engineer, hackers compromised every single customer account at the company.
 That's more than 3 billion Yahoo Mail accounts that ended up for sale on the dark web.
 It's one of the most massive breaches of all time, and it was the result of social engineering.
 Check our tips how to protect your identity online.

 Top 6 Types of social engineering attacks

-Social engineering takes many forms depending on whether it’s performed in person or online.
+Social engineering has many forms depending on whether it's performed in person or online.
 It will always exploit human interaction as a weak point, but there are some nuanced differences.
-Here’s 6 social engineering examples:
+Here's 6 social engineering examples: